nerc-project/nerc-docs/docs/openstack/advanced-openstack-topics/data-transfer/data-transfer-from-to-vm.md

 You should now be connected to the VM and see your local files in the left-hand pane and the remote files in the right-hand pane.
 You can drag and drop between them or drag and drop to/from file windows on your computer.
-When done, click the red X icon up top to disconnect.
+When you're finished, click the "X" icon in the top right to disconnect.

 ---